Farrah Abraham Snags Entry To The 2019 Emmys As The Former ‘Teen Mom OG’ Star Struggles To Stay Relevant

 Farrah Abraham seems to be everywhere the glitterati gather.
-Earlier this year, the former Teen Mom OG star was present at the Venice Film Festival with her 10-year-old daughter while fans and foe scratched their proverbial heads trying to reason how she managed to turn up in Italy for the rarified festivities and a bit of tourist time, too, per The Inquisitr.
+Earlier this year, the former Teen Mom OG star was present at the Venice Film Festival with her 10-year-old daughter, while fans and foes scratched their proverbial heads trying to reason how she managed to turn up in Italy for the rarified festivities and a bit of tourist time, too, per The Inquisitr.

 On September 22, Farrah was once again in a place where some questioned whether or not she had talked her way into an invitation.
-That place was Sunday night’s annual Emmy Awards show in which select television shows and their stars are honored.
+That place was Sunday night’s annual Emmy Awards show, in which select television shows and their stars are honored.
 The problem with Farrah being a part of the action was called out since the single mother does not currently find herself on the small screen in any official capacity.

 Nevertheless, she was there and she was posing in a gown that was NSFW.
-The frock, a beaded, halter necked affair, rocked a cutout right in the middle of her middle, which included an abundance of underboob.
-In one Instagram image she shared with her 2.2 million followers, the ex-reality star was seen in a montage of red carpet looks that included two very classy celebrities, including a stunning Viola Davis, star of How To Get Away With Murder.
+The frock, a beaded, halter neck affair, rocked a cutout right in the middle of her middle, which included an abundance of underboob.
+In one Instagram image that she shared with her 2.2 million followers, the ex-reality star was seen in a montage of red carpet looks that included two very classy celebrities, including a stunning Viola Davis, the star of How To Get Away With Murder.

 Comments regarding Farrah’s confusing social media upload ranged from negative to really negative.